AndroidDeveloperLB/ListViewVariants/README.md

 Known Issues
 ------------

-Just missing some documentations and also some samples.
+1. Missing some documentations and also some samples.
 Hope to work on this when I get the time. :)
+2. RTL alignment on the headers (of the sample) isn't supported yet.
+Maybe it's a simple matter to fix.